Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Agent Orange Presumptive Conditions Effective Dates

 All new Agent Orange presumptive condition claims are effective October 1, 2022.
-DIC claimant, terminally ill veterans, homeless veterans, those with financial harship, and veterans over the age of 85 will be given effective dates of August 10, 2022.
+DIC claimants, terminally ill veterans, homeless veterans, those with financial hardship, and veterans over the age of 85 will be given effective dates of August 10, 2022.

 To learn more, read our article about filing a claim for an Agent Orange presumptive disability.